Charter and Operating Procedures

 - Adhere to agreements on concepts, plans, vision, statements, or other decisions

 - Assist in, or support efforts, for funding needs when possible and appropriate

-- Represent their organization, if any, by signing the Partnership Charter documents or other Partnership documents.
+- Represent their organization, if any, by signing the Partnership Charter documents or

 Organizations or interested people may ask to join the Partnership if they qualify for membership based on the above criteria.
 Inquiries should be made to the Leadership Team.
 The Leadership Team will vote to include new members, and the full partnership shall accept new members by acclamation.

 The Partnership membership will strive to reflect an equal balance of the following interests: Conservation, Cultural Heritage, Economic Development, Forest Products, Recreation, Water, and Wildlife.

 Members: Organizations, networks, or individuals that are governed by rules of conduct, meet criteria and group approval, and who participate in a formal (‘sign-off’) agreement process.
 Expectations of Partnership Members are to: